 Sharp pointed bamboo stick (domkiyo) and head helmet made of animal skin or cane (bopiya) together make their traditional headgear (podum).
 Bopiya is decorated with The Great Indian Hornbill’s (Buceros bicornis) feathers and topped with the Hornbill’s ivory (casque) and beak (paga hebung).
 Eagle’s feather (kakam ganglang), the tail of dronngo birds (nangnee ganglang), Eagle’s claw (kokam kheeley) and animal skin are also used as adornments.

 Tough wildlife protection laws have discouraged the hunting of Hornbill making the bird as a protected species.
 We saw the exact replicas made from wood and fiberglass on stalls which certainly indicate the reformed practices of the hunter tribe.
 Due to Nyishis hunting practices, Hornbills were on a verge to become extinct.
-The tribe has now transformed into the guardians of the nature and animals and their conservation efforts under the Hornbill Nest Adoption Program are quite evident.
+The tribe has now transformed into the guardians of nature and animals and their conservation efforts under the Hornbill Nest Adoption Program are quite evident.

 Traditional Attire of Nyishi Tribeswomen